 If parents are unable to agree on certain aspects of a parenting plan, the court will hear evidence and then make a determination about different issues in a parenting plan.
 For this reason, it is often far preferable for both parents to negotiate their own parenting plan, which is likely to be much more acceptable to both parents.

 Family law proceedings can vary greatly from case to case, and some cases are much more complex than others.
 No matter what issues arise in your family law proceedings, however, we are here to help.
-The lawyers at Ashby Law have handled countless family law cases throughout the years, as well as all other family law-related matters.
+The lawyers at Pacific Northwest Family Law have handled countless family law cases throughout the years, as well as all other family law-related matters.
 Contact an experienced Washington family law attorney today so that we can explain your rights and responsibilities related to various family law matters in the state of Washington.